markjfisher/advent-of-code/README.md

 My kotlin solutions to [Advent of Code](https://adventofcode.com/) puzzles.

-To run all days
+To run all days, adjust year, but run with:

-    ./gradlew advent2020
+    ./gradlew advent2021